Music

 tune almost automatically.
 How cool was that?
 I knew from the basics that

-you basically play the melody of a song on your right hand and
+you normally play the melody of a song on your right hand and

 the chords on